 You’ll also need to be earning above the recommended salary threshold, and as we know, pay in publishing is not great.

 The best thing you can do is to return to your host country and build up your career there.

 If you find yourself working for a publisher who has a UK office, you might be able to get an inter-company transfer

 in a few years time, but there are no guarantees.

-If you build up your career with a publisher that does not have UK office, it may be that in a few years time, the role you seek could meet the requirements of the ‘resident labour market test’.
+If you build up your career with a publisher that does not have UK office, it may be that in a few years time, the role you seek could meet the requirements of UK Visa Sponsorship’.
 Alternatively, you could meet the criteria of ‘exceptional talent‘ and be able to move to the UK on a work Visa, although these are currently restricted in number to 500.

 If you want to set up a business here, and have at least £50,000 investment in cash, then you may be able to apply for an entrepreneurial visa.

 Or you can pray and hope that the UK Government changes its criteria for who can work here or decides that book publishing is as essential an occupation as nursing.